yiiim/dart_dependency_injection/README.md

 ## Getting Started

-Create a service collection:
+Create a `ServiceCollection`:

 ```dart
 var collection = ServiceCollection();
 ```

-Add services to the service collection:
+Add services to the `ServiceCollection`:

 ```dart
 // Add a transient service: